flyway/flywaydb.org/documentation/database/yugabytedb.md

 ## Notes

-TimescaleDB is an extension to PostgreSQL and Flyway usage is the same for the two databases.
+YugabyteDB is a variant of PostgreSQL and Flyway usage is the same for the two databases.
 For more details, please refer to the [PostgreSQL](/documentation/database/postgresql) page.

 ## Limitations

-- AWS SecretsManager is not supported with TimescaleDB.
+- AWS SecretsManager is not supported with YugabyteDB.

 <p class="next-steps">
-    <a class="btn btn-primary" href="/documentation/database/yugabytedb">YugabyteDB <i class="fa fa-arrow-right"></i></a>
+    <a class="btn btn-primary" href="/documentation/database/aurora-postgresql">Aurora PostgreSQL <i class="fa fa-arrow-right"></i></a>
 </p>